-If you would like to be on our list?
-Get in touch.
+If you would like to be on our list, complete the email enquiry form to send us an email.

 Mentemia is an app that coaches mental wellbeing.
 Free to all New Zealanders.